rodrihgh/rodrihgh.github.io/_projects/white-nightmare.md

 {% include figure image_path="assets/images/bg-frame.svg" alt="Background noise" %}

 I am sure you can spot the difference.
-They are even easier to tell apart if we take a look at their frequency spectra:
+This is even easier to see if we take a look at their frequency spectra:

 {% include figure image_path="assets/images/noise-spectrum.svg" alt="Noise spectrum" %}

 {% include figure image_path="assets/images/bg-spectrum.svg" alt="Background spectrum" %}

-The spectrum of pure white noise is clearly flat at around -27 dB (as it is one of its properties).
+The spectrum of pure white noise is clearly flat at around -27 dB (as this is one of its properties).
 On the other hand,
-the noise background I generate has a -16 dB plateau from -0.125 to 0.125 cycles/pixel (for both vertical and horizontal frequency) on top of a -31 dB floor.
+the noise background I generate has a -16 dB plateau from -0.125 to 0.125 cycles/pixel (for both vertical and horizontal frequency axes) on top of a -31 dB floor.
 It is, thus, not flat, and so it is also not white.

 The reason why I painted the background with colored (a.k.a non-white) noise has to do with the maze.